ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S12/rev_slides.md

 No. Because the amount of $y$ you produce depends on $x$, so we are also giving up \$2 per unit of $y$ that is displaced.

 # Tax Terms

+- These will be covered with multiple choice questions.
+- The focus here is on terminology, not calculations, and this portion of the exam will be easy.

+## Full list of terms:

+1. Assets, investments, and projects all have different pre-tax returns ($r$).
+2. Tax rates $t$ vary across individuals, jurisdictions, organizations, and assets.
+3. pre-tax returns $r$ correspond to post tax returns $r(1-t)$
+4. When preferential tax treatment increases demand for a tax favored asset it's price increases.
+This price change is an _implicit_ tax.
+5. When tax payers use organizational forms like pensions and insurance policies to avoid taxes it is called _organizational form arbitrage_.
+6. When high-tax tax payers issue taxable debt to finance the purchase of tax free debt (e.g. municipal bonds in the US) issued by low-tax tax payers (e.g. US non-profit universities) it is called _clientele arbitrage_.
+7. The depreciation tax shield is the present value of the reduction in tax payments afforded by the depreciation deduction.
+8. The value of the tax shield $TS$ is a function of the investment $x$, the risk-free rate of return $r$, the tax rate $t$, and the depreciation rate
+$d$. $$TS=f(x,t,d,r)$$
+9.  $TS$ is increasing in both  $d$ and $t$.

+## Basics of Time Value and Taxes:

+1. Assets, investments, and projects all have different pre-tax returns ($r$).
+2. Tax rates $t$ vary across individuals, jurisdictions, organizations, and assets.
+3. pre-tax returns $r$ correspond to post tax returns $r(1-t)$

+## Implicit Taxes:

+4. When preferential tax treatment increases demand for a tax favored asset it's price increases.
+This price change is an _implicit_ tax.

+## Org.
+Form Arbitrage:

+5. When tax payers use organizational forms like pensions and insurance policies to avoid taxes it is called _organizational form arbitrage_.

+Most individuals will do this during their lifetimes, as this is what happens when you have debt and save for retirement.
+In HK retirement saving is mandatory, so anyone with __any debt__ and income is doing this!

+## Clientele Arbitrage:

+6. When high-tax tax payers issue taxable debt to finance the purchase of tax free debt (e.g. municipal bonds in the US) issued by low-tax tax payers (e.g. US non-profit universities) it is called _clientele arbitrage_.

+## Depreciation Tax Shield:

+7. The depreciation tax shield is the present value of the reduction in tax payments afforded by the depreciation deduction.
+8. The value of the tax shield $TS$ is a function of the investment $x$, the risk-free rate of return $r$, the tax rate $t$, and the depreciation rate
+$d$. $$TS=f(x,t,d,r)$$
+9.  $TS$ is increasing in both  $d$ and $t$.